wq/wq.app/packages/app/README.md

 The `jqmInit` option tells `app.init()` to immediately trigger `app.jqmInit()` on startup.
 The default is false, to give you a chance to register additional custom routes before initializing jQuery Mobile.

-The `backgroundSync` option tells @wq/app not to make the user wait for forms to be submitted to the server, and instead to handle all @wq/store syncing in the background.
-If specified as a number, `backgroundSync` will set the number of seconds between sync attempts.
-Setting `backgroundSync` to `true` (the default) will trigger 30 seconds between sync attempts.
-It can be disabled by setting `noBackgroundSync` to `true`.  `backgroundSync` can also be enabled or disabled on a per-form basis by setting the `data-wq-background-sync` attribute.
+The boolean `backgroundSync` flag controls the default behavior for @wq/outbox form submissions.
+When `true` (the default), form submissions are synced in the background while the user is navigated to the next screen.
+When `false`, forms remain on screen until the server responds.  `backgroundSync` can also be enabled or disabled on a per-form basis by setting the `data-wq-background-sync` attribute.
 For example, the [login.html] provided by the wq Django template sets `data-wq-background-sync` to false since it makes more sense to wait for a successful login before continuing.

+> **As of wq.app 1.2**, the `noBackgroundSync` flag is no longer supported - instead, set `backgroundSync: false`.
+Also, setting `backgroundSync` to a numeric sync interval is no longer supported, as all retry logic is handled internally by Redux Offline.
+See [@wq/outbox] for more information.

 The `loadMissingAsHtml` and  `loadMissingAsJson` options tell @wq/app what to do if the user navigates to a model instance that is not stored locally.
 There are three possible outcomes in this case:
   * If the associated model page is configured with `partial: false`, @wq/app will assume the entire model collection is stored locally, assume the page does not exist, and call the `router.notFound()` 404 page.